powsybl/powsybl.github.io/docs/tutorials/afs/afs-tutorial.md

 This allows for great flexibility in the deployment of your application, for instance to run the same application as standalone or client/server.

-**Note:**
-The underlying REST API is documented at http://my-afs-server:8080/my-server-app/rest/swagger